Sibbiheim/Cascade/README.md

 #Cascade

 Cascade is a library targeting Windows 8.1 'Metro' that aims to provide tools that reduce the amount of code and codebehind necessary to implement features in XAML.
-The library is provided in both C# and C++, so it also serves as a good demonstration of how developing Windows 8 Store apps in C# or C++ are remarkably similar.
+The library is provided in both C# and C++, so it also serves as a good demonstration of how developing Windows 8 Store apps in either language is rather similar.

 ##Features
 The `FlyoutService` class provides attached properties that extend the new Flyout and Button.Flyout features of Windows 8.1 and allow developers to create more complex Flyout behavior without requiring trivial event handlers in the codebehind.
 As with the Button.Flyout property, DataContexts are maintained for all cascading Flyouts.
 It exposes the following attached properties.